 As a result, the groundwater contamination exposed as many as 12,000 children to harmful levels of lead.
 The water crisis also sickened at least 99 people with Legionnaires Disease, including 10 people who died.

 The Flint Water crisis has since triggered a much broader concern about the threat of water contamination from lead pipes nationwide.
 One study cited by National Geographic estimated that “3.3 million utility service lines contain lead—plus twice as many connecting pipes, and countless amounts of lead solder.
 In addition, many homes have plumbing that contains the hazardous metal.”

 Water Utility Rate Cases

 These systems are typically marketed to municipalities as an upgrade to the existing manual water meters that require a meter reader to physically check the amount consumed at a particular location and report those figures to the bill.
-These upgrades are pitched as “self-paying” because they claim to result in more accurate measures of water consumption, more efficient collection of revenue, and streamline personnel by no longer requiring water meter readers.
+Sellers pitch these upgrades as “self-paying” because they claim to result in more accurate measures of water consumption, more efficient collection of revenue, and streamline personnel by no longer requiring water meter readers.

 Do You Have a Water Litigation Claim?

-Beasley Allen lawyers in our Toxic Torts Section work to protect people and property from toxic chemicals and environmental pollution that result from negligence and wrongful conduct.
+Beasley Allen water lawyers in our Toxic Torts Section work to protect people and property from toxic chemicals and environmental pollution that result from negligence and wrongful conduct.
 Our lawyers are currently investigating water contamination due to PFC chemicals and other types of water litigation.
 If you have any questions about a potential claim, please contact Rhon Jones, Rick Stratton, or Ryan Kral, who handle water litigation for our firm.
 In addition to filing claims for individuals, we also often represent state and municipal governments in litigation of this type.